Bloomberg Software Engineer Onsite Interview: Every Round, What It Tests

 The first 10 to 15 minutes cover introductions and resume walkthrough.
 The interviewer wants to hear your background and why Bloomberg.
 Do not treat this as small talk.
 Bloomberg weighs motivation more heavily than most companies, and the clock is already ticking.

-The remaining 40 to 45 minutes are coding.
-Expect LeetCode medium-level problems.
+The remaining 40 to 45 minutes are coding, and almost always LeetCode mediums.
 Bloomberg's tagged problems cluster around a few families:

 Your code does not need to compile or run.
 Bloomberg interviewers care about logical correctness, optimal complexity, and whether you can explain your reasoning without staring at the ceiling in total silence.
 Readable code and honest communication about trade-offs beat clever tricks every time.